 You can add social media links to your ABOUT section.
 You will need to login via the Spotify for Artists website to access the social media link section.
 The app version doesn’t include this for some reason.
 You can add links to Instagram, Twitter, Facebook, and to your Wikipedia page.
 I actually noticed that a lot of bands don’t have these added yet.
 Even the Foo Fighters are missing these.

 Add your band’s website in the BIO section as well.
-There isn’t an official place to add your website, so I just added it into the BIO text.
-Heck, I even added a little sales copy at the end our Mojo Radio BIO talking about how to get some free music by visiting our website.
+There isn’t an official place to add your website, so I just added it to the BIO text.
+Heck, I even added a little sales copy at the end of our Mojo Radio BIO talking about how to get some free music by visiting our website.
 Get creative and use the space effectively.